leangjia/blender_docs/manual/grease_pencil/modes/object/convert_to_geometry.rst

       (i.e. time between strokes drawing).
    Custom Gaps
       The path animation will reflect to original timing, but the "gaps" will get custom values.
-      This is especially useful if you have very large pauses between some of your strokes, and would rather like to have "reasonable" ones!
+      This is especially useful if you want to shorten large pauses between some strokes.

 Frame Range
    The "length" of the created path animation, in frames.
 In other words, the highest value of *Evaluation Time*.
 Start Frame
    The starting frame of the path animation.
 Realtime
-   When enabled, the path animation will last exactly the same duration it took you do draw the strokes.
+   When enabled, the path animation will last exactly the same duration it has taken you to draw the strokes.
 End Frame
    When *Realtime* is disabled, this defines the end frame of the path animation.
-   This means that the drawing timing will be scaled up or down to fit into the specified range.
+   This means that the drawing timing will be adjusted to fit into the specified range.
 Gap Duration
    *Custom Gaps* only.
-The average duration (in frames) of each gap between actual strokes.
+The average duration (in frames) of each gap between strokes.
-   Please note that the value entered here will only be exact if *Realtime* is enabled, otherwise it will be scaled, exactly as the actual strokes' timing is!
+   Please note that, the value will only be exact if *Realtime* is enabled, otherwise it will be scaled, exactly as the strokes' timing is.

 Example